The Graduate School offers two classifications of admission:

 This enrollment will allow degree credit to be earned if the degree program also accepts the student.

-GRADUATE SCHOOL ADMISSIONS OFFICE
+GRADUATE AND INTERNATIONAL ADMISSIONS OFFICE

-213 Gearhart Hall
+340 N. Campus Drive, 213 Gearhart Hall

 1 University of Arkansas